-Associated partners do not receive any Interreg funding from the Euro-MED Programme and must participate with their own funds.
-In justified cases, expenditures related to associated partners participation to project's activities, can be borne by a financing partner (generally the one they're attached to, in the approved Application Form) and in compliance with the applicable eligibility rules (reimbursement of expenditure incurred by these bodies should in principle be limited to travel and accommodation costs related to their participation in the project activities).
+Associated partners do not receive any Interreg funding from the Programme and must participate with their own funds.
+In justified cases, expenditures related to associated partners participation to project activities, can be borne by a financing partner (generally the one they are linked to, in the approved Application Form) and in compliance with the applicable eligibility rules (reimbursement of expenditure incurred by these bodies should in principle be limited to travel and accommodation costs related to their participation in the project activities).